laurenmarar/RoomRater/README.md

 **Outcome variable**: Rating, a multiclass variable on a 1-10 scale

+**Evaluation metrics**:
-To evaluate the classification models, the following **evaluation metrics** will be used:
+To evaluate the classification models, the following metrics will be used:
 - Accuracy - portion of labels accurately predicted
 - Precision - the portion of predictions of a specific class that are correctly predicted (ex. how many predicted to be 9 were actually 9)
 - Recall - the portion of a specific class a correctly predicted (ex. how many actual 9's were predicted to be 9)
 - F1 score - the harmonic mean of precision and recall
 - ROC AUC - the area under the ROC curve (true positive rate vs false positive rate), with .5 signifying the model performing on par with random classification.

 Because the rating is ordinal, the above metrics don't account for the degree of misclassification.
 They won't recognize that misclassifying a 10 as a 9 is perferable to misclassifying a 10 as a 2.
-Therefore we'll also examine the following for evaluation:
+Therefore we'll also use the following data point to assess the distance from the correct value:
 - Average absolute value of the difference between the actual and predicted ratings

 ### Quick start